 Ali was told that Ibn Abbas did not see any harm in the Mut'a marriage.

 Ali said, "Allah's Apostle forbade the Mut'a marriage on the Day of the battle of Khaibar and he forbade the eating of donkey's meat."

 Some people said, "If one, by a tricky way, marries temporarily, his marriage is illegal."

 Others said, "The marriage is valid but its condition is illegal."

-The taking of a town or village was as straightforward as it was pitiless.
-First prayers, then an assault on the unbelievers' position.
-If successful, as most of these massacres were, then came the plunder and apportioning of the property of the men killed including their wives, daughters and sons which were taken into slavery.
-Young women and girls were especially prized for duty as slave-girls.
-At Khaibar, God’s Messenger obtained the seventeen year old Safiya (also spelled Safiyya) for his troubles.
+The taking of a town or village was as straightforward as it was pitiless: prayers, then an assault on the unbelievers' position.
+If successful, as most of these massacres were, then came the plunder and apportioning of the property of those killed including wives, daughters and sons who were taken into slavery.
+Young women and girls were especially prized as slave-girls.
+It was at Khaibar that Muhammad took for himself the seventeen-year-old Safiya (also spelled Safiyya) for his troubles.
 She would become his eleventh wife.